AdobeDocs/journey-optimizer-learn.en/help/channels/direct-mail.md

 # Direct Mail Channel

-Learn how to setup the Direct Mail channel and how to create scheduled and recurring Direct Mail campaigns.
-Understand how to preview Direct Mail data prior to campaign activation and the reporting metrics for Direct Mail.
+Learn how to setup the Direct Mail channel and how to create and preview direct mail campaigns.

 >[!VIDEO](https://video.tv.adobe.com/v/3422019/?learn=on)